Theragatha - The Verses of the Senior Monks

 205Whose faculties have become serene,

-Like horses tamed by a charioteer?
+like horses tamed by a charioteer?

 206My faculties have become serene,

-Like horses tamed by a charioteer?
+like horses tamed by a charioteer.

 Mogharāja

-207"Your skin is nasty but your heart is good,
+207“Your skin is nasty but your heart is good;

 But in the nights of winter, so dark and cold,

-How will you get by, monk?"
+how will you get by, monk?”

 208“I’ve heard that all the Magadhans

-Have an abundance of grain.
+have an abundance of grain.

 I’ll make my bed under a thatched roof,

-Just like those who live in comfort."
+just like those who live in comfort.”

 Visākhapañcālaputta

-209One should not suspend others from the Saṅgha,
+209One should not suspend others from the Saṅgha, nor raise objections against them;

-Against one who has crossed to the further shore.
+and neither disparage nor raise one’s voice against one who has crossed to the further shore.

 One should not praise oneself among the assemblies,

-It’s not hard to gain nibbāna.
+it’s not hard to gain extinguishment.

 Cūḷaka

-With their fair crests and tails,
+211The peacocks cry out with their fair crests and tails,

-Their lovely blue necks and fair faces,
+their lovely blue necks and fair faces, their beautiful song and their call.

 This broad earth is lush with grass and dew,

-And the sky’s full of beautiful clouds.
+and the firmament is full of beautiful clouds.

-Going forth in the teaching of the Buddha
+going forth in the teaching of the Buddha is easy for a good person.

-So very pure, subtle, and hard to see.
+so very pure, subtle, and hard to see.

 Anūpama